 What effects do you want the formula potion to have?
-Formula potions cannot do more than one thing (they cannot have more than one Active and one Passive Aspect), but they can generate unlimited PPs in spell effects.
+Formula potions cannot do more than one thing, but they can generate unlimited PPs in spell effects.
 Formula potions are often used to provide OB, DB, RR and maneuver bonuses.
 The higher these bonuses or the more complex the formula, the more difficult and expensive the potion is to make, of course.

-Example: Rekki, Horkin and Ferrannin are going to be traveling in an area known for its extremely volatile weather.
-They decide to have a potionmaster whip up some "Perceive Weather" potions that they can drink as needed.
+Example: Rekki, Horkin and Ferrannin are going to be traveling in a volcanic area known for its extremely toxic gas emission.
+They decide to have a potion-master whip up some "Gas Breathing" potions that they can drink as needed.

 After determining what the potion is supposed to do, you must translate the concept into Aspects.
-Refer to the Aspect tables in chapter 6 to calculate the Aspect total cost and proceed to step 3.
+Refer to the Aspect charts in chapter 5 to calculate the Aspect total cost and proceed to step 3.

-Example cont'd: The Active Aspect for a "Perceive Weather" potion would be Perceive while the Passive Aspect would be Climate.
+Example cont'd: The Active Aspect for a "Gas Breathing" potion would be Transform (minor) while the Passive Aspect would be Body.